UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Honesty and Integrity:**

-  - The game relies on players being truthful about completing activities and assessing difficulties.
+  - The game relies on players being truthful about completing todos during quests and inertia.

 - **Self-Assessment:**